 Moving to Singapore from USA and UK

 In general, yes.
 The cost of living can be high in Singapore.
-The Economist’s Worldwide Cost of Living Report 2020 ranked this city as the world’s fourth most expensive.
+The Economist Intelligence Unit Worldwide Cost of Living 2021 report lists Singapore as the second most expensive city in the world.

 Making sure your outgoings match up with your salary and expat relocation package is therefore often a key step.
 Also, check out this list of places that pay you for moving there.